HOW TO RIDE

 Getting off the Bus

 To get off the bus, signal the driver by pulling the yellow cord next to the window.
 The driver will then stop at the next bus stop.

 Transfers & the Pulse System

-Please always tell the driver if you need to transfer - even if you don't need to ask for a transfer slip.
+Please always tell the driver if you need to transfer, even if you don't need to ask for a transfer slip.
 The driver will notify the other bus of your desire to transfer.
 The MET System is set up as a "pulse system."
-This means that one set of buses arrives and departs the transfer centers at the same time and then, a half hour later, a second set of buses arrives and departs the transfer centers.
+This means that a set of buses arrives and departs the transfer centers at the same time and then, around a half hour later, another set of buses arrives and departs the transfer centers.

 Reading the MET Bus Map

-Routes that run between two transfer centers will generally have an INBOUND run on traveling to Downtown and an OUTBOUND run travelling away from Downtown.
+Routes that run between the Stewart Park and Downtown Transfer Centers will have an INBOUND run that travels TO Downtown and an OUTBOUND run that travels AWAY from Downtown.
 Loop routes will have the same stop listed as a starting and ending point.